 To submit to the honor council all reports of suspected academic fraud, even in cases where the student has admitted culpability.

 To serve on the honor council when duly selected.

 To testify truthfully before the honor council when duly summoned.

->

-> To keep University-sanctioned tutors (in the academic success center and elsewhere) apprised of the nature of outside-of-class assignments and how the honor code is to operate relative to such assignments, so that tutors are comfortable knowing the bounds of what they are permitted (and not permitted) to do.
+To keep University-sanctioned tutors (in the office of student success and elsewhere) apprised of the nature of outside-of-class assignments and how the honor code is to operate relative to such assignments, so that tutors are comfortable knowing the bounds of what they are permitted (and not permitted) to do.
 A written record of these transactions is strongly encouraged.